networknt/light-doc/content/en/concern/decryptor.md

 If you have your implementation, you shouldn't package it into your framework or your API.
 This should be a standalone utility used by the operation team or an internal website that you can encrypt input to output.

 As we use the java command line to execute the utility, we must pass the clear text secret to the utility as a command line parameter.
-There are several situations that we need to handle it.

-* If your password or secret contains a back slash with numbers following it, you have to escape it with double back slashes.
+We need to use double quotes for the clear text password to avoid any encoding errors.

-For example,  the following password must escape.
+Otherwise, we might not encode the password correctly.
+For example, the following password cannot be encoded correctly on Windows.

 ```
 tN-(kw^tQ\46}Bq
 ```

-It must be escaped as the following command line parameter.
+* If the password or secret contains a back slash with numbers following it, you have to escape it with double back slashes.

 ```
 tN-(kw^tQ\\46}Bq